EmoGarbage404/ephemeral-space/README.md

 </div>

-Ephemeral Space is a fork of [Space Station 14](https://github.com/space-wizards/space-station-14), with a focus on randomized characters, ship gameplay, and a dark atmosphere.
+Ephemeral Space is a fork of [Space Station 14](https://github.com/space-wizards/space-station-14), with a focus on  social deduction, crew-focused conflict, and experimental new systems, set on the stage of an old theater at the end of time.

 Space Station 14 is a remake of SS13 that runs on [Robust Toolbox](https://github.com/space-wizards/RobustToolbox), our homegrown engine written in C#.